apache/airflow-client-python/docs/DagWarningApi.md

 List Dag Warnings

-Get a list of DAG warnings.
+Get a list of Dag warnings.

 ### Example